kate-j-xia/campy-bot/README.md

 # The Campanile Slack Bot

-A Slack bot for The Campanile's Cycle Management
+A Slack bot for The Campanile's Production Cycle Management

 ## Introduction